10 Free Things to do in Los Angeles

 Parking is tricky, but you can usually find a meter spot if you don’t want to go into one of the many garages.

-Be in touch when you check out the 10 Free things to do in Los Angeles and let me know which is your favorite!
-I’m also always happy to add helpful details about things to do in Los Angeles if you send me input!
+Be in touch when you check out the 11 Free things to do in Los Angeles and let me know which is your favorite!

 Carrie